apache/pulsar/site/docs/latest/cookbooks/compaction.md

 * You must manually [trigger](#trigger) compaction using the Pulsar administrative API.
 This will both run a compaction operation *and* mark the topic as a compacted topic.
 * Your {% popover consumers %} must be [configured](#config) to read from compacted topics ([Java consumers](#java), for example, have a `readCompacted` setting that must be set to `true`).
 If this configuration is not set, consumers will still be able to read from the non-compacted topic.

+{% include admonition.html type="warning" content="Compaction only works on topics where each message has a key (as in the stock ticker example, where the stock symbol serves as the key).
+Keys can be thought of as the axis along which compaction is applied." %}

 ## When should I use compacted topics? {#when}

 The classic example of a topic that could benefit from compaction would be a stock ticker topic through which {% popover consumers %} can access up-to-date values for specific stocks.
-On a stock ticker topic you only care about the most recent value of each stock; "historical values" don't matter, so there's no need to read through outdated data when processing a topic's messages.

-{% include admonition.html type="info" content="For topics where older values are important, for example when you need to process a long series of messages in order, many of which have the same key, compaction is unnecessary and could possibly even be harmful." %}

-{% include admonition.html type="warning" content="Compaction only works on topics where each message has a key (as in the stock ticker example, where the stock symbol serves as the key).
-Keys can be thought of as the axis along which compaction is applied." %}
+Imagine a scneario in which messages carrying stock value data use the stock symbol as the key (`GOOG`, `AAPL`, `TWTR`, etc.).
+Compacting this topic would give consumers on the topic two options:

+* They can read from the "original," non-compacted topic in case they need access to "historical" values, i.e. the entirety of the topic's messages.
+* They can read from the compacted topic if they only want to see the most up-to-date messages.

+Thus, if you're using a Pulsar topic called `stock-values`, some consumers could have access to all messages in the topic (perhaps because they're performing some kind of number crunching of all values in the last hour) while the consumers used to power the real-time stock ticker only see the compacted topic (and thus aren't forced to process outdated messages).
+Which variant of the topic any given consumer pulls messages from is determined by the consumer's [configuration](#config).

+{% include admonition.html type="success" content="One of the benefits of compaction in Pulsar is that you aren't forced to choose between compacted and non-compacted topics, as the compaction process leaves the original topic as-is and essentially adds an alternate topic.
+In other words, you can run compaction on a topic and consumers that need access to the non-compacted version of the topic will not be adversely affected." %}

 ## Triggering compaction {#trigger}